fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 Adding logging and warning code to scripts
 ------------------------------------------------------------

-In this section, we will learn about the logging and warnings modules of Python.
-The logging module will keep a track of events occurring within a program.
-The warnings module warns the programmers about the changes made in the language as well as the libraries.

 Now, we are going to see a simple logging example.
 We will write a script called `logging_example.py` and write the following